🧩 Multimodal VLM¶

 -

-By scaling the hidden states of image delimiter tokens in vision-language models, this work enhances inter-image information isolation and achieves performance gains on multi-image understanding benchmarks (Mantis/MuirBench/MIRB/QBench2) and multi-document/multi-table understanding benchmarks (TQABench/MultiNews/WCEP-10) without introducing any additional training or inference cost.
+By scaling the hidden states of image delimiter tokens in vision-language models, the ability to isolate information between images is enhanced.
+This achieves performance gains across multi-image (Mantis/MuirBench/MIRB/QBench2) and multi-document/multi-table (TQABench/MultiNews/WCEP-10) benchmarks without any additional training or inference costs.

 - Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models